quinn-collins/snippetbox/README.md

 }
 ```
 - If we spin up another goroutine within our handlers we'll have to account for panics not being recovered by our middleware chain
+- Struct fields must be exported in order to be read by html/template package when rendering a template

 ## Commands Covered